wasmfx/benchfx/README.md

 The `--filter` option can be used to run only a subset of the benchmarks.

-Filters are ordinary glob patterns that are matched against a pseudo-path identifying each benchmark, of the form `<suite's path/<benchmark name>`.
+Filters are ordinary glob patterns that are matched against a pseudo-path identifying each benchmark, of the form `<suite's path>/<benchmark name>`.
 For example the suite with path `c10m` contains a benchmark called `c10m_wasmfx`.
 It is selected if the glob filter matches the pseudo-path `c10m/c10m_wasmfx`.

-The `--filter` option can be used multiple times, and the harness will run all benchmarks that match _any_ of the filters.
+The `--filter` option can be used multiple times, and the harness will run a benchmark if it matches _any_ of the filters.

 ## `compare-revs` subcommand

-This subcommand is supposed to compare two revisions of wasmtime, _rev1_ and _rev2_ against each other.
+This subcommand can be used to compare two revisions of wasmtime, _rev1_ and _rev2_ against each other.
 Unlike the `run` subcommand, benchmarks are not compare against the others in the same suite.
 Instead, for each suite _s_ and each benchmark _b_ in _s_, we compare _b_ executed by wasmtime _rev1_ against